Dictionary Home » English Grammar Rules & Usage » Conjunctions » Correlative Conjunctions

 Correlative Conjunctions

-You know what a conjunction is, you’ve mastered coordinating conjunctions, and you’re pretty sure you understand subordinating conjunctions; there’s only one more hurdle now between you and total conjunction domination: correlative conjunctions.
-Well fear not, Grammar Conquistador.
+You know what a conjunction is, you’ve mastered coordinating conjunctions, and you’re pretty sure you understand subordinating conjunctions; there’s just one more hurdle now between you and total conjunction domination: correlative conjunctions.
+Fear not, Grammar Conquistador.
 You are about to be victorious.

 What Are Correlative Conjunctions?

 Correlative conjunctions are sort of like tag-team conjunctions.
 They come in pairs, and you have to use both of them in different places in a sentence to make them work.
 They get their name from the fact that they work together (co-) and relate one sentence element to another.
-Correlative conjunctions include pairs like “both/and,” “whether/or,” “either/or,” “neither/nor,” “not/but” and “not only/but also.”
+Correlative conjunctions include pairs such as “both/and,” “either/or,” “neither/nor,” “not/but” and “not only/but also.”
+For example:

-• I want either the cheesecake or the frozen hot chocolate.
+• either/or - I want either the cheesecake or the chocolate cake.

-• I’ll have both the cheesecake and the frozen hot chocolate.
+• both/and - We’ll have both the cheesecake and the chocolate cake.

-• I didn’t know whether you’d want the cheesecake or the frozen hot chocolate, so I got you both.
+• whether/or - I didn’t know whether you’d want the cheesecake or the chocolate cake, so I got both.

-• Oh, you want neither the cheesecake nor the frozen hot chocolate?
+• neither/nor - Oh, you want neither the cheesecake nor the chocolate cake?
 No problem.

-• I’ll eat them both - not only the cheesecake but also the frozen hot chocolate.
+• not only/but also - I’ll eat them both - not only the cheesecake but also the chocolate cake.

-• I see you’re in the mood not for dessert but appetizers.
-I’ll help you with those too.
+• not/but - I see you’re in the mood not for desserts but appetizers.
+I’ll help you with those, too.

-Here are some more pairs of correlative conjunctions:
+Here are some more useful pairs of correlative conjunctions:

 • as/as - Bowling isn’t as fun as skeet shooting.

-• scarcely/when - I had scarcely walked in the door when I got the call and had to run right back out again.
+• scarcely/when - I had scarcely walked in the door when I got an urgent call and had to run right back out again.

 • as many/as - There are as many curtains as there are windows.